 Led by Sari Sarlio-Siintola, a senior lecturer at Laurea University of Applied Sciences in Helsinki, SHAPES has set up a dedicated team (Work Package) to address the ethical challenge.
 With particular expertise in social responsibility management and ethics of innovations, Laurea aims to examine the ethical and social dimensions of the proposed solutions and, on that basis, guide the development work so that the result – service, product and/or operating model – is ethically and socially legitimate.

 Sari says: “For us it is also essential to understand ethics as a resource for better solutions, not only as a burden or risk of violating rights or being uncompliant with regulations.”

-AAA legal advisor Karen Holden, Founder, of A City Law Firm Ltd London, who is helping to consolidate and frame the ISO proposition, says: “Failure to properly protect data is an ever growing concern, especially in the context of healthcare.
-This risk is only going to increase as AI enabled technologies become smarter and more and more personal information is generated.
+AAA legal advisor Karen Holden, Founder, of A City Law Firm Ltd London, who is helping to consolidate and frame the ISO proposition, says: “Failure to properly protect data is an ever-growing concern, especially in the context of healthcare.
+This risk is only going to increase as AI-enabled technologies to become smarter and more and more personal information is generated.